Lambda Ophiuchi

-λ Ophiuchi, Latinized as Lambda Ophiuchi, is a triple star system in the equatorial constellation of Ophiuchus.
+λ Ophiuchi, Latinized as Lambda Ophiuchi, is a quadruple star system in the equatorial constellation of Ophiuchus.
 It has the traditional name Marfik /'mɑrfIk/, which now applies exclusively to the primary component.
 The system is visible to the naked eye as a faint point of light with an apparent visual magnitude of 3.82.
 It is located approximately 173 light-years from the Sun, based on its parallax, but is drifting closer with a radial velocity of –16 km/s.